wk642/contact-list-app/README.md

   - [x] concurrently
   - [x] nodemon
   - [x] npm
+  - [ ] tailwind

-- [ ] create database and tables
+- [x] create database and tables
 ![schema](https://github.com/user-attachments/assets/8b0a5ab0-3928-427a-9cf2-200ff8724f4f)

 ## NICE TO HAVES <a name="nice"></a>
+- [ ] create a scroll bar with alphabets.
+- [ ] have a button to scroll all the way back up.
 ## SPIKE DOC <a name="spike"></a>

-[def]: /Users/tpl622_6/Documents/techtonica/techtonica-assignments/contact-list-app/client/src/assets/schema.gif